The Dramatic Story Behind Guy Fawkes and Bonfire Night

 © The Sun

-In a tongue in cheek kind of way, you have to wonder whether folk are celebrating Fawkes’ execution or honouring his attempt to do away with the government.
+In a tongue-in-cheek kind of way, you have to wonder whether folk are celebrating Fawkes’ execution or honouring his attempt to do away with the government.

-But putting politics aside, the majority of people going to Guy Fawkes Night do so for a memorable evening spent with friends and family.
+Politics aside, the majority of people going to Guy Fawkes Night do so for a memorable evening spent with friends and family.

-3 Responses
+3 responses

 1. Re: the influence it’s had on pop culture, this even extends to the novel / film V For Vendetta (for those who are fans of Alan Moore / the Wachowskis)…another instance of how such a dramatic conspiracy has been reused and reinterpreted over time.